 If you have a cold, cough, fever, an open sore near the injections site, or any illness prior to the procedure date, please notify your physician’s office as soon as possible.
 Your physician may decide to reschedule your procedure.

+Once in the pre-operative area, you will be seen by the clinical team to go over your medical history, allergies, medications, and details about the procedure.
 Once you are settled, your temperature, pulse, respirations, and blood pressure will be taken.
 The nursing staff will confirm medical information gathered during their telephone conference with you and will review the planned procedure.
 You will have an opportunity to ask any questions that you may have.

 Your blood pressure, pulse, respirations, and temperature will be checked again.
 After an assessment is completed by the nurse and your specific discharge instructions have been reviewed with you, you will be ready to go home.
 Please remember that your safety and comfort are our main concerns, and if you do not feel well after the procedure, the nurse may keep you for further observation.

 Please follow the post-procedure instructions given to you.

 On the day after your procedure, a post-operative nurse will call and check up on you to see how you are feeling.
 These calls are made Monday-Saturday between the hours of 8:00 am – 7:00 pm.

 For non-clinical questions related to the day of procedure, please call:

 Back to the Pain Management Division